Study Abroad (free mover)

 - Communications: Journalism courses are not available for exchange students.

 - Sports Courses: students must bring their own equipment according to the sport of their choosing.

 - Performing Arts: students who are interested registering for practical courses at the school of Performing Arts must attach a personal video showing a scene and a monologue in Spanish.

 - International students must show a good mastery of Spanish.
-Students whose mother tongue is not Spanish must have approved at least four semesters of Spanish at their home university.
+Students whose mother tongue is not Spanish must have B2 level (according to CEFR) of Spanish proficiency at the moment of applying.

 - The minimum required GPA for applying is 3.0 (or its equivalent).